cafeduke/cafeduke.github.io/_posts/bigdata/2018-06-21-hadoop-ecosystem.md

 A watcher of the watcher (Zookeeper $$-$$ An answer to who watches the watcher!)

-- Keeps track of who the current master is
+- Keeps track of who is the current master.
 - If master goes down, it knows who the next master is and tell everyone about it.

 ## Data Model